104 N Trinity, Decatur TX 76234 (940) 627-4427

 Understanding a seller’s reasons for moving could work to your advantage during

 negotiations.
-For instance, a seller who has been transferred to another city may be
+For instance, a seller who has been transferred to another city may

 #15 Keep it impersonal